FrendsPlatform/FrendsTemplates/Templates/Files/Local Files/JSON to Zoho CRM - Customers/long-description.md

 This template assumes that the following prerequisites are in place:

 - The Frends agent has access to the local fileshare containing the JSON file.
+- Zoho CRM client ID and client secret should be accessible and provided in the process variables to create the refresh token.
-- The Zoho CRM refresh token has been generated and provided in the process variables.
-A refresh token can be created using the corresponding template.
+- Zoho CRM refresh token has been generated and provided in the process variables.
+A refresh token can be generated with the corresponding template.
+- Zoho CRM regional instances for account and API are known, and the domains are adjusted accordingly.

 # Implementation and Usage Notes

 This template requires a refresh token for the Zoho API in order to work.
 The template will use the refresh token to create the access token for accessing the API.
 The refresh token can be created using the "Zoho CRM - Exchange grant token for refresh token" template.
+For this template, the token should have the following scopes included: **ZohoCRM.modules.contacts.READ**, **ZohoCRM.modules.contacts.CREATE**.

 The path to the JSON file in the local fileshare is determined in the process variables.
 The template either inserts or updates each customer in Zoho CRM contacts, depending on whether or not a matching email address is found in an existing contact on Zoho CRM.